-How would you ensure that your Facebook page cover photo is within Facebook’s 20% limit?
-There are options to ensure that it is.
+How would you ensure your Facebook page cover photo is within Facebook’s 20% limit?
+There are options to make sure that it is.

-- Lastly, use the 20 Percent Tool.
+- Last, use the 20 Percent Tool.
 This is a nifty tool created by Paavo Schmid.
 The 20 Percent Tool works for anyone who does not have the time to learn a photo editing software nor the money to pay a graphic designer.
-That’s the same tool that you see used by some social media folks.
+That’s the same tool that you see that is being used by some social media folks.

 Our original cover photo when put to the test looked like this: Yikes!
-Yup clearly it was in violation with the Facebook cover photo text policy, and we prefer to be on Facebook’s (or any social media platforms’) good side.
+Yup, clearly it was in violation of the Facebook cover photo text policy, and we prefer to be on Facebook’s (or any social media platforms’) good side.

-With the handy 20 Percent Tool, our Facebook cover photo page does look like what it is now, whew!
+With the handy 20 Percent Tool, our Facebook cover photo page looks like what it is now, whew!

 - Cover photo dimension should be 851 pixels wide, 315 pixels